davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 > Diagram with numeric labels corresponding to the steps below

 1. The CPU writes a command to the disk's memory, via a memory mapping, telling the disk what data the program would like to read.
 2. Once it's ready, the disk dequeues the command and carries it out by reading from physical media (magnetic platter, solid state storage, etc).
 All data is temporarily stored in the disk's onboard memory.
 3. The disk notifies the CPU that the read has completed, via a mechanism called an [interrupt](https://en.wikipedia.org/wiki/Interrupt) (sort of the CPU equivalent of an event callback).
 4. The CPU copies data from disk memory to RAM.
-In a loop, it executes a read from disk memory into a CPU register, then a write from the register into RAM, continuing until all data has been copied.
+In a loop, it does a read from disk memory into a CPU register, then a write from the CPU register into RAM, continuing until all data has been copied.

-The size of the disk's onboard memory is limited, and if more than that much data needs to be read, then the software will need to use multiple disk reads to get all the data; each read has to follow the full process above.
+The disk only has so much onboard memory for buffering data.
+If the amount of data to be read exceeds this buffer size, then the software will need to do multiple disk reads to get all the data.
+Each read has to follow the full process outlined above.

 In modern parlance, this scheme would be called [Programmed I/O](https://en.wikipedia.org/wiki/Programmed_input–output).
 This scheme works, and there have even been computers that work this way, but you're unlikely to see a modern computer do this, because it's so. darn. slowww.

 The problem is that loop in step 4.
 A CPU can only do one thing at a time, and while it's tied up copying data between the disk's onboard memory and RAM it can't run any of the code we bought our computer to run in the first place.
 The problem is made worse by just how long it's going to take to do that copy:

-* A CPU register is only 4-8 bytes, so the loop that copies data into memory in step 4 above can easily require upwards of a thousand iterations, just to read from a disk one time.
+* A CPU register is only 4-8 bytes, so the loop that copies data into memory in step 4 above can easily require more than a thousand iterations, just to read from a disk one time.
 * CPUs are a few hundred times faster than RAM, so a copy that takes 1,000 loops (for example) wastes hundreds of thousands of instructions worth of CPU time.
-* On, and device memory isn't usually as fast as RAM, further exacerbating the waste.
+* On, and device memory isn't usually as fast as RAM, so copying might take even longer than that.

 That's why modern I/O technologies employ a technique called [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) (DMA).

+## DMA

-The idea behind DMA is to cut the CPU out of the loop for that final copy step above by having the peripheral do it instead.
-This should be relatively easy to achieve now that we added our new 'memory controller' chip that links the CPU, RAM and peripherals anyways &mdash; all we need to do is add a way for peripherals to initiate RAM reads and writes without help from the CPU.
+The idea behind DMA is to cut the CPU out of that final copy step above by having the disk copy data instead.
+The CPU is free to continue doing other stuff while the disk copies data into RAM, and doesn't need to get notified until all the requested data is already in RAM, ready to go!

+How does this work?
+Since we already have a 'memory controller' brokering access between the CPU, RAM and peripherals, this should be relatively easy to implement &mdash; all we need is a way for peripherals to execute their own memory reads and writes, without help from the CPU.
+In other words, instead of being a splitter that maps a bunch of devices together:

+> Diagram showing a tree rooted at the CPU -> memory controller -> branching out to a bunch of individual devices

+The memory controller is now a full network, allowing anyone to talk to anyone:

+> Similar diagram, but now it's a bunch of bidirectional links to/from the memory controller hub, with legs pointing to the CPU, RAM, and individual devices

 Here's what our disk read looks like with DMA:

 > Diagram

 1. The CPU writes a command to the disk's memory, via a memory mapping, telling the disk what data to read, *and* where to store the result in RAM.

 2. Like before, the disk dequeues the command and reads from physical media, temporarily storing the result in the disk's own onboard memory.

 3. Now for DMA: the *disk* copies data out of its onboard memory and into RAM.
 This is still a potentially a long loop, but now the disk executes the loop while the CPU does other stuff.

 4. Finally, the disk notifies the CPU everything is done by sending an interrupt (event callback).
 There's nothing more for the CPU to do now &mdash; the requested data is already in RAM!

-When DMA was first introduced, CPUs were typically much faster than peripheral devices and their corresponding memory tranfers, and DMA was key to ensuring CPUs weren't being bottlenecked on comparatively slower hardware.
-Today, with some of the highest-end hardware, the situation has been inverted: now we have super fast peripherals that need DMA to avoid being bottlenecked by the CPU!
+When DMA was first introduced, CPUs were typically much faster than peripheral devices and their corresponding memory transfers, and DMA was key to ensuring CPUs weren't being bottlenecked by peripherals.
+With some of today's highest-end hardware, the situation has been inverted: now we have some super fast peripherals that need DMA to avoid being bottlenecked by the CPU!

+The acronym "DMA" should be vaguely familiar ... what was this blog post supposed to be about again?

 ## RDMA?

-"Alright," you might say, "this has all been neat, but weren't we going to talk about RDMA?"
-Yup, let's talk about RDMA.
-If you still remember what "RDMA" stands for, in light of the above, you might see where all this is headed.
+Remember, our original goal was to figure out what the term "RDMA" means.
+If you still remember what "RDMA" stands for, in light of the above, you might already see where all this is headed ...

 You see, it's *technically* correct to expand "RDMA" fully to "Remote Direct Memory Access," and that's why you'll see most articles write it out that way.
 But it's arguably more enlightening to expand it as "Remote DMA," because the core idea of RDMA is to do a DMA transfer *across computers*.